bettr-casino/slots-game-plugins/LIST_OF_MACHINES.md

 #### Expanding Wilds
 In Free Spins Wild symbol can expand to cover more positions on the reel, often turning the entire reel wild.
 This is based on a probability distribution.

+## Lightning Link: Sahara Gold

+#### Free Spins Bonus Scatter
+Free Spins triggered by 3 or more scatters.
+The number of free spins is based on the number of scatters.

+#### Hold and Spin Reel Modifier
+Hold and Spin triggered by 6 value symbols, usually 3 spins.
+New value symbols retrigger another 3 spins.
+Payout is the sum of all value symbols at the end of the feature.

+#### Free Spins Retriggers
+In Free Spins, Scatters retriggers additional free spins based on # scatters.

+#### Symbol Transformation
+Symbol Transformations at beginning of Free Spins based on the pick game.
+For example
+1. 25 Free Spins: The camel symbol acts as a wild during these free spins.
+2. 15 Free Spins: Both the camel and oasis symbols act as wilds during these free spins.
+3. 10 Free Spins: The camel, oasis, and palace symbols act as wilds during these free spins.
+4. 6 Free Spins: The camel, oasis, palace, and treasure chest symbols act as wilds during these free spins.

 # List of Slot Machines Themes